 A broken ankle is a condition where a fracture or multiple fractures are seen in any of the three bones that form the ankle joint.
 These types of injuries are known to be the commonest bone and joint injuries and are characterized by pain, inability to walk, swelling, and other symptoms.

 The ankle joint is stabilized by several ligaments that hold all the bones in place.
-Sometimes, ligament injuries could also cause issues in the ankle, and the symptoms may be similar to what are noticed in ankle fractures.
+Sometimes, ligament injuries could also cause issues in the ankle, and the symptoms may be similar to that of ankle fractures.

 Ankle fractures are listed among common childhood injuries as children are more prone to breaking their ankles while playing or doing other activities.
-In children, ankle fractures are also known to involve the growth plates that are located near the end of long bones.
-Depending upon the age of the child, different types of ankle fractures will be noticed, and they may vary from mild to complex.
+In children, ankle fractures may also involve the growth plates that are located near the end of long bones.
+Depending upon the age of the child, different types of ankle fractures are there, and they may vary from mild to complex.
 The treatment will also be based on the type of fracture that has occurred.